lee2sman/archive/items/malevich-funeral.md

 image: funeral-car.webp
 alt: Black and white scene of funeral procession from a century ago.
 People marching in front of large buildings and looking at camera, with old car with mounted black square on car's grill.
 license:
+editor_note: It's the funeral procession with the car where the front grill has a mounted painting of a Black Square that does it for me.
 ---

 The Funeral of Kazimir Malevich